 I took the day off work, in part because I needed a bit of a break and in part because there was a much talked about solar eclipse in prospect in the middle of the morning, which was being celebrated with a caching event in Central Milton Keynes.
 I wouldn’t normally have gone, but total eclipses are a rarity, so I decided to take the day off and go to do some more caching after the eclipse/event.

-For my caching walk I scooted over towards Haynes to finish of the “Between Hare and There” series that I’d started earlier in the year.
+Once the caching event was done I headed off for my caching walk I scooted over towards Haynes to finish of the “Between Hare and There” series that I’d started earlier in the year.
 On the previous visit I’d left a chunk of about 20 caches at the north end and a little grouping of 7 or so at the south end.

 I can’t remember why we left them last time, but presumably it was just because they involved a bit more walking than we had time (or energy) for on the previous trip.